00mjk/tkrekry-admin/README.md

 # TKrekry Admin

-Tool for maintaining job advertisements and health center information for http://www.tkrekry.fi/
+Tool for maintaining job advertisements and health center information for http://www.tkrekry.fi/.
+See http://tkrekry.wordpress.com/2014/11/20/tkrekryn-kehityksesta-ja-tekniikasta/ for more info (in Finnish).

 ## Statuses